barberezra/final-project/Reports/ezra_standups.md

 ## 05-22
  - Added rainbow color title.
 Also looked at Alberto's success with the Twitter API, which is much more readable than the last version.
 Everything is going smoothly.

+## 05-28
+ - Got the links unstyled.
+Going to style the Twitter section of the Bootstrap app like the Reddit section.